-There is in fact an explicit set of grammar rules that governs the use of commas.
-But those rules can vary from style guide to style guide, creating an even more confusing mess for many writers.
-So we're here to break down some of the more useful rules in an attempt to end the plight of the comma.
+You may have been taught to use a comma when the reader would naturally pause, or need to take a breath, but that's just a guideline.
+Of course, grammar gets more specific.
+There are, in fact, explicit grammar rules to govern the application of commas.
+But those rules can vary from style guide to style guide, creating a more confusing mess for even skilled writers.
+So we're here to clear up some of the most useful rules in an attempt to end the plight of the comma.

 Let’s start with an easy one.
 Commas are used when writing lists of three or more items.